Etanercept for juvenile idiopathic arthritis

 Other side-effects you need to know about

-- If your child has pain when they urinate (do a wee) or any difficulty urinating, contact your doctor.
+If your child has pain or difficulty when they urinate (do a wee), contact your doctor.

-- Your child may develop itchiness or a rash.
+Your child may develop itchiness or a rash.
 Try applying a moisturising cream or anti-itch cream.
-If this does not help, contact your doctor, in case your child is allergic to etanercept.
+If this does not help, or your child develops small blisters, contact your doctor, in case your child is allergic to Etanercept.

 Is there anything else I need to know about this medicine?

 Do not suddenly stop giving etanercept to your child, as your child may have a seizure (fit or convulsion).